salvaracer/ext-t3readspeaker/README.md

 {f:cObject(typoscriptObjectPath:'lib.t3readspeaker')}
 ```

-## Plugin
+## Plugins

-We offer an extra content element made with EXT:flux to place your ReadSpeaker webReader button where you want.
+We offer two content element made with EXT:flux to place your ReadSpeaker webReader button and your ReadSpeaker docReader Buttons where you want.
 If you want to use it in your contentElementWizard, make sure you have EXT:flux installed!

 ### We're open for contribution.